 The MAT register, as well as tracking documentation, enables teachers to plan lessons and incorporate teaching and learning strategies to ensure MAT pupils make good progress.
+It is the responsibility of all staff to address the needs of all pupils, including those who are more able and talented.
+This involves communication between Heads of Year and Heads of Department, to ensure regular monitoring and reporting of pupils performance.

-Strategies may include the following (but are not limited to):
+Strategies to support and challenge those identified as more able and/or talented may include the following (but are not limited to):

-- Having tasks or examples that require higher-order thinking skills - Using differentiated or open-ended questioning - Exploiting the power of the follow-up question: 'What makes you think that?' - Having a range of tasks based on the same text or focus - Having differentiated expectations
+- Having tasks or examples that require higher-order thinking skills - Using open-ended questioning - Exploiting the power of the follow-up question: 'What makes you think that?' - Having a range of tasks based on the same text or focus - Having high expectations - Involving students in presenting examples if appropriate - Asking able students to articulate explanations and principles - Making it possible for able students to enter tasks at a higher point

-- Involving students in presenting examples if appropriate - Asking able students to articulate explanations and principles - Making it possible for able students to enter tasks at a higher point - Recognising that able students are entitled to teacher time - Ensuring that there are times when the ablest students work together - Giving able students roles in group work that reflect their abilities - Having group/student targets, not just class targets - Promoting self-evaluation - Expecting 'different' rather than just 'more' - Focusing on qualitative outcomes - Planning to engage with higher-order learning skills - Instilling the habit of reflection on learning
+- Recognising that able students are entitled to teacher time - Ensuring that there are times when the ablest students work together - Giving able students roles in group work that reflect their abilities - Having group/student targets, not just class targets - Promoting self-evaluation - Expecting 'different' rather than just 'more' - Focusing on qualitative outcomes - Planning to engage with higher-order learning skills - Instilling the habit of reflection on learning - •